CarelessSquirrel/42Next/getnextline/readme.md

-`This project has been created as a part of the 42 curriculum by: jabettin.`
+`This project has been created as a part of the 42 curriculum by:` <jabettin>.

 ## Description ##